mjenior/riptide/README.md

     Default is 1e6 (RPM)
 ```

-**riptide.contextualize()**
+**riptide.contextualize() - Create context-specific model based on transcript distribution**
 ```
+REQUIRED
 model : cobra.Model
-    The model to be contextualized (REQUIRED) transcriptome : dictionary
+    The model to be contextualized

+OPTIONAL
+transcriptome : dictionary
-    Dictionary of transcript abundances, output of read_transcription_file With default of 'none', an artifical transcriptome is generated where all abundances equal 1.0 samples : int
+    Dictionary of transcript abundances, output of read_transcription_file() With default, an artifical transcriptome is generated where all abundances equal 1.0 samples : int
     Number of flux samples to collect
     Default is 500
 silent  : bool